-Did you know that research shows that children learn during play?
-And that it is essential for their development.
+Did you know that research shows that children learn during play, and that play is essential for their development?

 Your child's playtime activities, when they're chosen wisely, can result in tremendous benefits for them.

-When your child is really little, imitation, imitating you, imitating their Kindermusik teacher, imitating their dance teacher, that's the first form of pretend play.
+When your child is imitating you, imitating their Kindermusik teacher, imitating their dance teacher, that's the first form of pretend play.

 The complexity of play can then be seen when your child is reexamining their own life experiences.

-For example, maybe you took them on the train to go downtown, and then they come home later and they put their blocks in their room in a train and they're pushing, and they're talking about what they saw on the way downtown out the windows.
+For example, perhaps you took your child on the train to go downtown, and then later at home they align wooden blocks in a train.
+They're pushing the train, and they're talking about what they saw on the way downtown out the windows.

 The benefits of learning through pretend play:

-They're learning new words, they're creating new words, they're expressing from their experiences that they did before, and now how they're applying it to their playful games that they're doing.
+Your child is learning new words, they're creating new words, they're expressing from their past experiences, and now they're applying it to playful games that they're creating.

 Social Skill Development.

-Maybe they're playing with a friend and they're making up their own little rules to the game.
-There's a differentiation that they learn between reality, what they experienced, and now fantasy, what they're creating.
+Maybe your child is playing with a friend and they're making up their own little rules to the game.
+There's a differentiation that they learn between reality - what they experienced, and now fantasy - what they're creating.

-Through pretend play they can express their feelings.
+Through pretend play your child can express their feelings.

-They can express, this was a happy time, this was maybe a little bit of a sad time.
+They can express that this was a happy time, or this was maybe a little bit of a sad time.
 Your child is playing with a doll and the doll is crying because something happened.

-Now they're expressing their emotions and learning through that.
+Now they're expressing their emotions and learning through these empathic moments.